Cheetah Chrome: Autobiography

 In 2009, after repeated suggestions that he write a book from a friend who worked at Voyageur Press in Minneapolis, Minnesota, Chrome relented and submitted a sample chapter to them in spring 2009.
 He signed a book deal with Voyageur and began writing his autobiography.
 In September 2010, Cheetah Chrome: A Dead Boy's Tale from the Front Lines of Punk Rock was published.

-In December 2010, shortly after the book's release, Cleveland Scene published an extensive writeup of the book.
-It neatly summarized the main themes: Chrome's upbringing in rougher parts of Cleveland, his riotous behavior (fueled by drink and drugs), his love of many different rock bands (notably The Stooges and Velvet Underground), battles with bandmates and the music business, depictions of the 1970s music scene in Cleveland and New York City, descent into addiction, and ultimately emerging as a survivor.

-Chrome participated in the February/ West Coast and April/ Midwest-East Coast "Cleveland Confidential Book Tour" with fellow Cleveland musicians and authors Mike Hudson of the Pagans and Bob Pfeiffer of Human Switchboard.
-Stops included the Experience Music Project in Seattle, the Rock and Roll Hall of Fame and Museum in Cleveland, Exile on Bowery @ Bowery Electric in NYC and the GRAMMY Museum at L.A.
+Chrome participated in the February/ West Coast and April/ Midwest-East Coast "Cleveland Confidential Book Tour" with fellow Cleveland musicians and authors Mike Hudson of The Pagans and Bob Pfeiffer of Human Switchboard.
+Stops included the Experience Music Project in Seattle, the Rock and Roll Hall of Fame in Cleveland, Exile on Bowery @ Bowery Electric in NYC and the Grammy Museum at L.A.
 Live in Los Angeles.

 Other related endeavors

 In 2013, an American-made motion picture titled CBGB was released.
 Actor Rupert Grint portrayed Chrome, while Justin Bartha portrayed Stiv Bators.
 Chrome himself makes a cameo appearance in the film as well.